 A lot of the property damage caused by such storms, however, happens after the wind has settled.
 Rain and flood water can enter your home through doors, broken windows, and gaps in the roof.

-Updating to your home’s weak points to protect it against severe weather can be done in stages to ease some of the expenses.
+As hurricane season approaches, updating your home’s weak points to prepare it against severe weather in stages can ease some of the expenses.
 Plus, it will undoubtedly save you a lot of money and stress in the long run.

 - Replace landscaping materials such as gravel and other rock elements with shredded bark.
 Mulch is much lighter and softer than rock, so it won’t cause as much harm.

 - Keep shrubbery and weak tree branches that could damage your home trimmed back, as well as having any dead trees removed.

 - To prevent your windows from being broken, install storm shutters or fit some “DIY” plywood panels; these can quickly be nailed to the frames when you know a severe storm is coming.

 - Check that your exterior doors are hurricane-proof; these should have a deadbolt lock that is at least 1” long and should have at least three hinges each.

 - If you have sliding glass doors, make sure they are made of tempered glass.
 They also need to be covered with shutters or plywood during a storm.
 Because they are made primarily of glass, sliding doors are more susceptible to damage from high winds.